khushveerk/Cloud-computing-/README.md

 Docker works by providing a standard way to run your code.
 Docker is an operating system for containers.
 Similar to how a virtual machine virtualizes .containers virtualize the operating system of a server.
 Docker is installed on each server and provides simple commands you can use to build, start, or stop containers.

+# What is the structure of a Docker image?:-

+A Docker image is composed of multiple layers stacked on top of each other.
+Each layer represents a specific modification to the file system (inside the container), such as adding a new file or modifying an existing one.
+Once a layer is created, it becomes immutable, meaning it can't be changed.16 May 2023

 # container:-

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 (in other and simple words )